torvalds/linux/Documentation/devicetree/usage-model.rst

 The simplest case is when .init_machine() is only responsible for registering a block of platform_devices.
-A platform_device is a concept used by Linux for memory or I/O mapped devices which cannot be detected by hardware, and for 'composite' or 'virtual' devices (more on those later).
+A platform_device is a concept used by GNU/Linux for memory or I/O mapped devices which cannot be detected by hardware, and for 'composite' or 'virtual' devices (more on those later).
 While there is no 'platform device' terminology for the DT, platform devices roughly correspond to device nodes at the root of the